ound river faR

 Round River Tree Seedlings

 The Northwoods are experiencing dramatic change, and many northern tree species are dying.
-Within 50 years, without any intervention, researchers predict that the landscape in northeastern Minnesota will become mostly open grasslands.
+Within 50 years, without any intervention, researchers predict that the landscape in northeastern Minnesota could become mostly open grasslands.
 If this happens, our regional economy, culture, wildlife and all that depend on the forest will be permanently changed.

 The Forest Assisted Migration Project (FAMP) is attempting to address these challenges.
 FAMP aims to re-establish a resilient northern forest and bolster the regional economy by: expanded genetics in seed collection, creating a local growers network and selling the better adaptive tree seedlings to the Nature Conservancy and others who will be planting them throughout Northeastern MN.